neo4j/python-graph-visualization/docs/source/integration.rst

 Apart from being visible through on-hover tooltips, these properties could be used to color the nodes, or give captions to them in the visualization, or simply included in the nodes' ``Node.properties`` maps without directly impacting the visualization.
+If you want to include node properties stored at the Neo4j database, you can include them in the visualization by using the `additional_db_node_properties` parameter.

 The last optional property, ``node_radius_min_max``, can be used (and is used by default) to scale the node sizes for the visualization.